LucaDuyDang/HonDiCoder/README.md

-🙌 Hi there, I'm Daniels my friends call me Dan.
+🙌 Hi there, I'm Daniels my friends call me Luca.
-I'm from VietNam 🇻🇳
+I'm from VietNam
 And i'm 24 year old 🥴
 Nice to meet you guys

-🧑🏻‍💻I'm a Software Engineer in : ( Front-End; Moblie ) I'm still looking for a opportunity for intern or any job require.
+🧑🏻‍💻I'm a Software Engineer in : ( Back-End Java - Salesforce )
+I'm still looking for a opportunity for intern or any job require.
 I have one year work on Front-End at :( HTML,CSS,Javascript,React,Nextjs ).

 - 🍀 I'm interested in engineer